MxtthewJW/academic_website/content/essay/Therapeutic alliance/index.md

   caption: 'Image credit: [**NBC News**](https://www.nbcnews.com/better/lifestyle/how-break-your-therapist-learn-something-it-ncna980581)'
   placement: 3
 title: How can the way that psychological therapy is delivered by the therapist enhance the benefits for the patient?
-summary: TA is an important component in the delivery of successful psychotherapy.
+summary: The therapeutic alliance is an important component in the delivery of successful psychotherapy.
+This essay will discuss the evidence on how exactly this alliance is useful for patients.
 ---

 ## Introduction